Madiskat/bootstrap/README.md

+#bottom CTA design
+#footer
+#parallax effects
 #icons not in center in offers

-#add desktop margin to offer in desktop
+# add desktop margin to offer in desktop

 # Add benefits cards imageses